Balancing young athletes' training with playing games

 When a child has fun in sports, they will be motivated to improve and love competition.
 Later, the young athletes can begin to master the complex skills of their sport and learn about strategy.
 Young athletes must practice and train consistently to develop self-confidence and see improved performance in competition.
 However, some athletes can become obsessed with practice routines to the extent that they forget about why they are training and practicing.
 A child can fall in love with practice routines for practice sake and forget why they are practicing.
 I call this being stuck in the training mindset, which is not healthy for peak performance in competition.

-Keep in mind that the purpose of practice, training, and instruction is to develop competence - then confidence - and to prepare an athlete to perform well in competition.
+Keep in mind that the purpose of practice, training, and instruction is to develop competence - then confidence - and to prepare an athlete to perform well in a competition.
 This is why balancing scrimmage or playtime with training and drilling is essential.

 This article first appeared in: